lau/calecto/README.md

 More information about Kalends functionality in the Kalends documentation: http://hexdocs.pm/kalends/

 ## Roadmap

-- Support for upcoming Ecto 0.9 and microseconds

 - The next planned feature is being able to save DateTime structs that are not UTC.
 Saved DateTimes should preserve the timezone, hour, minute etc. If a